marcellodesales/kraken-the-btc-transactions/docs/Operations.md

 bitcoin-transactions-data-watcher | INFO: Async file-system event triggered: eventType=rename, filename=test-transactions-4.json
 bitcoin-transactions-data-watcher | WARN: /kraken/blockchain/bitcoin/listsinceblock/data/test-transactions-4.json not found at fs...
 Moved, renamed, etc... skipping...
 ```

+## Additional Files

+* While the container is running, you can add files to the data directory and they will be handled asynchronously.
+  * The service is listening to the file-system events
+  * The re-computation of the report is done automatically.

 # Troubleshooting